UTrace: Poisoning Forensics for Private Collaborative Learning: Experimental Results

-\myparagraph{Parameter ablations} We vary the value of $k$ for the top-$k$ metric for different attacks.
-We find that setting $k$ too small ($k< 16$ for CIFAR-10) weakens performance as the poisoning samples might not be included in the user score.
+We vary the value of $k$ for the top-$k$ metric for different attacks.
+We find that setting $k$ too small ($k< 16$ for CIFAR-10) weakens performance as there is not enough signal to distinguish malicious samples.
 On the other hand, if $k$ is too large, the benign samples influence the score more than poisoned samples.
 The value of $k=32$ provides good results for several attacks.
 We run \sysname with 20 owners to evaluate the impact of the number of users.
-On BadNets, our method's effectiveness deteriorates slightly, while unlearning maintains strong ranking.
-On Subpopulation attacks, our method improves from the 10 user setting, reaching $\ge 0.6$ TPR with 8 poisoned owners.
-Conversely, Unlearning degrades to a TPR of 0.
-Full results are in \Cref{appx:ablations}.
+For BadNets, Unlearning maintains 100\% TPR while the gradient-based score drops to 60\% with 8 poisoned users.
+On Subpopulation attacks, the trend is reversed, and the gradient-based score achieves $\ge 70\%$ TPR with 8 poisoned owners while Unlearning degrades to a TPR of $1\%$.
+Our findings suggest that our traceback methods can complement each other: when one method fails, another might still succeed. \ifdefined\isnotextended Full ablation results can be found in \Cref{appx:ablations} in the extended version \cite{Rose2024-UTraceFull}. \else Full results are in \Cref{appx:ablations}. \fi

-\myparagraph{Summary} Our results indicate that gradient-based influence scores can consistently identify responsible data owners with high success.
-In most cases (i.e., all attacks except Sleeper Agent), \sysname\ outperforms unlearning in both ranking and classification metrics. \sysname\ is also more resilient as the number of poisoned owners increases and has lower FPR than unlearning.